opengamedata/opengamedata-doc/src/documentation/software_platform.md

-# Open Game Data Software Platform
+# Chpater 4: Open Game Data Software Platform

 Below is a list of standard pieces of software & libraries that make up the **OpenGameData Reference Platform**.
 This **reference platform** is meant as a *convention* for keeping new development coordinated with respect to the development and deployment environments.